Pregnancy In Dogs

 • Establish a solid plan for the puppies.
 Having "guaranteed" loving homes lined up before mating is essential.

 • This includes being prepared to raise them yourself if someone backs out.
 There's no compromising on this point in our view.
+Once a life is created, it becomes your responsibility for its lifetime.

-With so many thousands of dogs left abandoned, dog breeding is not to be taken lightly.
 Alternatively, adoption of a shelter dog - even a pregnant dog rescue is a heartfelt choice to consider before you make your breeding decision.

 Is Your Dog "Pregnancy" Fit?